 I'm a highly organized, goal driven self-starter with several years’ experience in nonprofit communications, and incredible passion for empowering others and making the world a better place.
-I'd love to use my talents to create a more vibrant Louisville.
+I'd love to use my talents to create a more vibrant Nashville.
 Please feel free to peruse this site to get a better feel for me, my background, and my work.

 what I'm looking for.